MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/monitor-replication.md

    - [Upgrade from AX 2012 - Data upgrade in self-service environments](data-upgrade-self-service.md)
    - [Move Lifecycle Services implementation projects from on-premises to the cloud](../lifecycle-services/move-on-prem-to-cloud.md)

-The migration tool has a command called **RS** for monitoring the replication status, but the details in that are limited see: [Toolkit Reporting Section](data-upgrade-self-service.md#reporting-section-of-the-application)
+The migration tool has a command called **RS** for monitoring the replication status, for more information see [Toolkit Reporting Section](data-upgrade-self-service.md#reporting-section-of-the-application).

 You may want to monitor the replication directly in SQL server management studio.
 The details in this document explains how to monitor and the specific steps of the replication.